 Let's show the strength of our community!

-about 3 hours ago, Nick Dettwiller
+7 days ago, Nick Dettwiller

 Yesterday, my day started before school working with our custodial and maintenance staff on a water leak in one restroom and ended at 9:30 p.m. with me in a crawl space working on a different one.
 I share that not for sympathy, but as an example of why we gave our voters the opportunity to decide on a renovation levy for our schools.
 I love our district and our facilities, but we all know they need improvements.
 We want to provide the best possible facilities and opportunities for our students.